pinterest/api-quickstart/README.md

 # pinterest/api-quickstart

 Code that makes it easy to get started with the Pinterest API.
+For full details see the [getting started](https://developers.pinterest.com/docs/overview/welcome/) documentation.

 ## Purpose